mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Pushing pixels with your finger feels fantastic.</figcaption>
 </figure>

-### How does Blending work in Paper?
+### How does blending work in Paper?

 It's not a tool you select like the others, triggering it is way more intuitive than that.
 You simply use your finger to smudge whatever it is you want to blend or blur.
-And like most of Paper's tools it [reacts to the speed](http://making.fiftythree.com/the-precision-behind-blend/ "The Precision Behind Blend") allowing you to control it on the fly.
+And like most of Paper's tools it [reacts to the speed of your movement](http://making.fiftythree.com/the-precision-behind-blend/ "The Precision Behind Blend") allowing dynamic control on the fly.

 <figure>
   <iframe width="640" height="360" src="https://www.youtube.com/embed/nzfTY5rw9Q0?showinfo=0" frameborder="0" allowfullscreen></iframe>